lorenadarwiche/BudgetPlanner/README.md

 - **Smart Filtering**: Filter transactions by type, category, and date range
 - **Real-time Summary**: View total income, expenses, and balance at a glance
 - **📥 Data Export**: Export transactions to CSV or Excel format with one click
-- **🔄 Recurring Transactions**: Set up automatic recurring income and expenses (daily, weekly, monthly, yearly)
+- **🔄 Recurring Transactions**: Set up automatic recurring income and expenses with 7 frequency options (daily, weekly, bi-weekly, monthly, bi-monthly, every 6 months, yearly)
 - **Persistent Storage**: All data is saved to localStorage automatically
 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
 - **Modern UI**: Beautiful gradient cards and sleek pastel color scheme